Police custody and security officer

-A Criminal Justice Police Custody and Security Officer (CJPCSO), formerly known as a Turnkey or PCSO not to be confused with PCSO(England and Wales), is a uniformed non-warranted officer of Police Scotland who upholds current vetted employment with Scottish Police Authority and works in a police station within a police custody suite in some cases they can also work in productions, front counter in smaller more remote highland areas.
+A Criminal Justice Police Custody and Security Officer (CJPCSO), formerly known as a Turnkey or PCSO (not to be confused with a Police community support officer in England and Wales) is a uniformed non-warranted officer of Police Scotland who upholds current vetted employment with Scottish Police Authority and works in a police station within a police custody suite in some cases they can also work in productions, front counter in smaller more remote highland areas.

 Primary roles of a CJPCSO are ensuring care, welfare, safety and security of the nominals admitted into their care.
 Proceeding with detaining and delivering their rights in accordance with the Criminal Justice (Scotland) Act 2016 and ensuring disposal in accordance with the Lord Advocate Guidelines whilst under the direct supervision of the custody sergeant for this process.

 Training and safety

 This is a rather active and physical job especially in custody suites with high footfall and more experienced clients and despite having no entrance fitness test it requires strength and agility in order to protect the people in the officer's care from harming themself or others.
 Operational safety training is provided along with personal protective equipment such as stab-proof and basic ballistics proof vest, handcuffs, leg restraints, and personal protective weapons such as Baton and PAVA Incapacitant Spray.